soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 ## Learning path through the module

-We move step by step from a collection perspective to a semantic model:
+We move step by step from a collection perspective to a semantic model.

+The following diagram illustrates the learning path of the module:

 **Collection object and research question**